© Crown copyright 2018

 The Environment Agency is currently meeting landowners and residents believed to be most affected by the project.

 Representatives from the project team, the Environment Agency’s contractor Team Van Oord (TVO) and/or Environment Agency staff will be in and around Exmouth over the coming weeks.
-They aim to speak to those directly impacted by the work first as a matter of courtesy, and will share the scheme plans at a public exhibition.

 The Environment Agency has completed various surveys in and around Exmouth.
 These have taken place across Areas A, B and C, and included: